horeilly1101/deriv/README.md

 The above classes allow deriv to differentiate just about any function you can think of.
 (The only functions not available are integrals, inverse functions, and more obscure functions, but these may all be added later on.)
 It's interesting to note that the hardest part of this project has been simplifying the expressions before they're instantiated.
-The design, derivatives, evaluations -- all of that was easy compared to the simplification stage.
+The design, derivatives, evaluations—all of that was easy compared to the simplification stage.

-For examples of how to use these classes, see the provided unit tests.

 ### Differentiation Algorithms

-For the most part, I used the standard recursive algorithms that you learn in an introductory calculus class (e.g. product rule, linearity), but there were a few cases were I had to derive nonstandard algorithms to compute derivatives, to ensure as much generality as possible.
+For the most part, I used the standard recursive algorithms that you learn in an introductory calculus class (e.g. product rule, linearity), but there were a few cases where I had to derive nonstandard algorithms to compute derivatives, to ensure as much generality as possible.
 That being noted, I doubt there is anything revolutionary in my approach.